-The Swavesey Village Design Guide has been prepared by the Greater Cambridge Shared Planning Service and Emily Greeves Architects with Freddie Phillipson Architect, and developed in collaboration with the village community, through a process of active community participation and consultation.
+The Swavesey Village Design Guide has been prepared by SCDC and Emily Greeves Architects with Freddie Phillipson Architect, and developed in collaboration with the village community, through a process of active community participation and consultation.

 SCDC is very grateful to Vicki Bidwell for leading the village steering group for the Village Design Guide project and acting as community project champion.